pauladam94/Mahjong_Agreg/README.md

 ## Cryptographic(`crypto/`)
 - [ ] Polynomial implementation (fast if possible)
-- [ ] basic elgamal (or RSA) cryptographics primitive
+- [ ] basic elgamal cryptographics primitive
 - [ ] implement an idea of protocol to prepare the cards at the beggining

 ## Server-Client for Multiplayer(`client`)
+- [ ] (De)Serialisation of message from the network.
-- [ ] write basic client for multiplayers
+- [~] write basic client for multiplayers
 - [ ] use cryptographic primitive to have no server (only peer to peer)
 - [ ] Test connection when the program is compiled with wasm
-- [ ] Implement basic server that connect people together.
+- [x] Implement basic server that connect people together.

 ## Controller of the game (manage view and model) (`controller/`)
 - [x] basic game loop